taolson/Admiran/doc/Language.md

 *fnvar* name, and different *pat* pattern arguments.
 The multiple definitions are conceptually processed in-order, from top to bottom, until a pattern match for all pattern arguments is found, in which case the corresponding right-hand side expression is evaluated.
 If no pattern match is found, a runtime pattern match error occurs.
-A common example of this is matching on the two list constructors `[]` and `:`:
+Each definition in a multiple function definition must have the same number of pattern arguments, or a compiler Arity error occurs.
+A common example of a multiple definition function is matching on the two list constructors`[]` and `:`:

     length []       = 0
     length (_ : xs) = 1 + length xs

 ## Pattern Definitions